Boltzmann Sampling by Diabatic Quantum Annealing: Conclusions

 \section{Conclusions}

 In this study, we proposed diabatic quantum annealing (DQA) as an alternative approach to Boltzmann sampling driven by quantum fluctuations.
 In contrast to the widely studied freeze-out-based method, which relies on thermalization induced by environmental noise, DQA operates through unitary dynamics, allowing precise control of the effective temperature via the annealing rate.
-Using the infinite-range and two-dimensional ferromagnetic Ising models, we demonstrated that the sampling error of DQA in the disordered phase remains bounded even in the thermodynamic limit, where the typical energy of the system does not differ macroscopically from that of the infinite-temperature ensemble.
-Consequently, DQA provides reliable estimates of high-temperature statistics, while its accuracy degrades indefinitely in the ordered phase as the system size grows.
-This makes DQA complementary to freeze-out-based approaches, which are effective only at low, uncontrolled temperatures.
+Using the infinite-range Ising model, the two-dimensional Ising model, and the Sherrington--Kirkpatrick model, we demonstrated that the sampling error of DQA in the disordered phase remains bounded even in the thermodynamic limit if the typical energy of the system does not differ macroscopically from that of the infinite-temperature ensemble.
+Consequently, DQA provides reliable estimates of high-temperature statistics, while its accuracy can deteriorate in the regime where the typical energy grows with the system size.
+This makes DQA complementary to the freeze-out-based approaches, which are effective only at low, uncontrolled temperatures.

-Since classical Markov chain Monte Carlo (MCMC) methods do not suffer from critical slowing down or glassy behaviors in the high-temperature regime, one may ask whether DQA offers any advantage there.
-We emphasize that DQA leverages the inherent parallelism of quantum annealing, reducing the time complexity of generating independent samples to $\mathcal{O}(N^0)$.
-In other words, once the problem Hamiltonian is encoded in hardware, each sample can be generated within nanoseconds, independent of system size.
-Thus, even in regimes where MCMC is efficient, DQA can significantly enhance sampling throughput.